-After a boat passes head to wind, she shall keep clear of other boats until she is on a close-hauled course.
-During that time rules 10, 11 and

-12 do not apply.
-If two boats are subject to this rule at the same time, the one on the other's port side or the one astern shall keep clear.
+After a board passes head to wind, she shall keep clear of other boards until her sail has filled.
+During that time rules 10, 11 and 12 do not apply.
+If two boards are subject to this rule at the same time, the one on the other's port side or the one astern shall keep clear.